KamalObroi/assignment/README.md

-# assignment
-Assignment
+# Assignment
 Add an ADMIN CONFIGURATION form which will take the following inputs:

         Country - text field
         City - text field